zoonomen-APP/Lichen_analysis/Herbarium_Specimen_Geographic_Boundary_Violations.md

 ## Overview

-This contains links to the results of an analysis identifying herbarium specimen records with Lat./Long. coordinates falling outside the boundaries of their reported collection counties.
-These "out-of-bounds" violation cases may result from data entry errors, coordinate conversion mistakes, incorrect locality assignments or combinations of these.
-In many instances data review and possible editing may be appropriate, depending on how the data are to be used.
-The deicrepancies range from 0 km (naming conflicts) to tens of thousands of kilometers (incorrect hemispheric assignements - common).
+This document contains links to herbarium specimen records with latitude/longitude coordinates that fall outside the boundaries of their reported collection counties.
+These "out-of-bounds" records may result from:

+- Data entry errors
+- Coordinate conversion mistakes
+- Incorrect locality assignments
+- Combinations of the above

+The severity of these discrepancies varies widely, from minor naming conflicts (0 km offset) to major errors such as incorrect hemispheric assignments (offsets of thousands of kilometers).
+Hemispheric errors are particularly common.

+Data review and correction are recommended for most records, with priority depending on your intended use of the data.

 ## Methodology